ResearchObject/workflow-run-crate/docs/index.md

 This profile is managed by a working group of the [RO-Crate community](https://www.researchobject.org/ro-crate/community.html)

 We coordinate using the channel [#ro-crate on seek4science.slack.com](https://seek4science.slack.com/archives/C01LQQAAAS1) ([join](https://join.slack.com/t/seek4science/shared_invite/zt-csqh94qb-kf~kFbZxuHl1Hpxhbc8avw)) and the [RO-Crate mailing list](https://lists.elixir-europe.org/mailman/listinfo/ro-crate_elixir-europe.org).
+Material from or related to the group's activity is available from the [GitHub repository](https://github.com/ResearchObject/workflow-run-crate).

 Post [here](https://github.com/ResearchObject/workflow-run-crate/issues/1) to join the working group.